phusion/baseimage-docker/README.md

 The Docker developers advocate running multiple *logical services* inside a single container.
 But we are not disputing that.
 Baseimage-docker advocates running multiple *OS processes* inside a single container, and a single logical service can consist of multiple OS processes.

 It follows from this that Baseimage-docker also does not deny the Docker philosophy.
 In fact, many of the modifications we introduce are explicitly in line with the Docker philosophy.
+For example, using environment variables to pass parameters to containers is very much the "Docker way", and provide [a mechanism to easily work with environment variables](#environment_variables) in the presence of multiple processes that may run as different users.

 <a name="inspecting"></a>
 ## Inspecting baseimage-docker